 One of the things I’ve learned through building my business is that real estate is a people business, regardless how advanced the technology has become.
 You still need to put in face time to woo and keep your clients.

 At the same time, you still need to have a strong web presence.
-Have a great website that is easy to navigate and showcase your work is important.
+Having a great website that is easy to navigate and that showcases your work is important.
 Marketing your work constantly through social media and your blog can help you build credibility and book projects.
-Majority of my clients come from our website and referrals.
+The majority of my clients come from our website and referrals.

 9. Build a great reputation the right way.

-It’s true that they say “Fake it until you make it,” but do it ethically.
+It’s true that they say “fake it until you make it,” but do it ethically.
 People are strange creatures when it comes to careers and money.
-I’ve had stagers who copied our brand name, our website color schemes and marketing copy.
-I also had to bring legal actions to a former assistant (who actually went through a 18-month professional development program with me), who took my portfolio photos off our website, cropped off the big ol’ watermarks and put the photos on hers as part of her portfolio.
+I’ve had stagers who copied our brand name, our website color schemes, and marketing copy.
+I also had to bring legal action to a former assistant (who actually went through a 18-month professional development program with me) who took my portfolio photos off our website, cropped off the big ol’ watermarks and put the photos on hers as part of her portfolio.